yajra/laravel-oci8/readme.md

 ```

 Then setup a valid database configuration using the driver `oracle`.
 Configure your connection as usual with:
+> Note: For [Laravel Lumen configuration](http://lumen.laravel.com/docs/configuration#configuration-files), make sure you have a `config/database.php` file on your project and append the configuration below:

 ```php
 'oracle' => array(